FARE

 The Sifter Solution

-The Sifter Shop By Diet platform provided the answer.
-FARE adopted it as their own branded shopping tool, allowing FARE members to create a diet profile using any combination of hundreds of dietary filters, including the top 9 allergens and more than 50 ingredients to exclude when shopping.
-Sifter’s dietitian-validated technology then "sifts" through a database of thousands of grocery store products to find foods that match the member's food avoidance and dietary needs.
-Sifter provides the first set of eyes that can identify a wider variety of food options to select from.
+The Sifter Shop By Diet platform allows users to create a diet profile using any combination of hundreds of dietary and food preference filters, including the top 9 food allergens and more than 50 ingredients to exclude when shopping.
+It is a first-pass screening tool for people with food allergies, following medical diets, or simply wanting to eat a healthier or nutritious diet.
+Sifter’s dietitian-validated technology then "sifts" through a database of thousands of grocery store products to find foods that match the member's food avoidance and other dietary needs.
+Sifter provides the first set of eyes that can both exclude foods and identify a wider variety of food options to potentially choose from.
+Sifter’s “exclude ingredients” diet profile feature allows those with food allergies beyond the top 9 to exclude and find new potential foods.

-FARE’s goal is to offer options that make it easy to shop, whether from home or in store.
 Sifter’s mobile scanning feature lets members use their smartphone to scan food barcodes for suitability when shopping at their favorite grocer.
-A red X means no, a green checkmark means the food is okay—pending review of the actual food label.
-This new capability builds confidence, speeds up the shopping experience, and opens up product discovery to many more suitable foods that may have been avoided previously.
+A red X means no, a green checkmark means the food may be okay—pending review of the actual food label and contacting the food manufacturer.
+This capability can build confidence, speed up the shopping experience, and open up discovery to more potentially suitable foods that may have been overlooked or not known previously.

 Key Facts

-FARE compiles important facts and statistics that illuminate the prevalence and impact of food allergies in the U.S.
+FARE compiles important facts and statistics that illuminate the prevalence and impact of food allergies in the United States.

-Researchers estimate that 5.6 million children under age 18 have food allergies.
+Results from a 2015-2016 survey of more than 38,000 children indicate that 5.6 million children, or nearly 8 percent, have food allergies.
 That’s one in 13 children, or roughly two in every classroom.

-About 40 percent of children with food allergies are allergic to more than one food.
+About 40 percent of children with food allergies have multiple food allergies (more than one food to which they’re allergic).

 Caring for children with food allergies costs U.S. families nearly $25 billion annually.